liuyehcf/BlogSource/_unposts/resume/Resume-Plain.md

 • This framework is also my personal project, please refer to (https://github.com/liuyehcf/liuyehcf-framework/blob/master/expression-engine/README.md) for details.

 INTELLIGENT EDGE INTEGRATED MACHINE, aimed to support support industrial applications and device management.
+• Build a pipeline for creating various customized operating system installation images.
+• Develop a troubleshooting tool for addressing network and kubernetes runtime environment issues.
 ```